GridGain-Demos/spring-data-training/README.md

 ## 2. Start your Apache Ignite cluster

-1Start your nodes using Docker Compose:
+1. Start your nodes using Docker Compose:

     ```bash
     docker compose -f docker-compose.yml up -d
     ```

-## 3. Load World Database

-1. Open a terminal window and navigate to the root directory of this project.
-2. Load the media store database:
+2. Initialize your cluster:

    a.
 Start the Command Line Interface (CLI)